 - Find a way to provide assurances on public land so that Candidate Conservation Agreements more closely resemble Candidate Conservation Agreements with Assurances;

-- Collaboration by the U.S. Forest Service with states to provide models and templates to incentivize proactive voluntary conservation.
+- Collaboration by the U.S. Fish and Wildlife Service with states to provide models and templates to incentivize proactive voluntary conservation.